-4. Equality and fairness
+8. Equality and fairness

-4.1 All members of the local community and our employees have a right to be treated fairly and equally.
-All staff are expected to promote the Service's Diversity Policy and Core Values, both within the Service and externally in order to demonstrate commitment to anti-discriminatory practice in all the Service's activities.
+8.1 All members of the local community and CDDFRA employees have a right to be treated fairly and equally.
+All employees are expected to promote the service's equality, diversity and inclusion policy, Core Code of Ethics, core values and behaviours, both within the Service and externally to demonstrate commitment to all anti-discriminatory practices in all the service's activities.